-Figure 6 shows the total Interest hop count (average) when n is 10, by changing the number of consumer /producer pairs (m) from 1 to 10.
+Figure 7 shows the total Interest hop count (average) when n is 10 and 20, by changing the number of consumer/producer pairs (m) from 1 to 10.
 This figure indicates that the total number of REMIF is much larger than the others.
 The result of our proposal is slightly higher than TOP-CCN.
+By comparing Figures 7(a) and 7(b). the tendency is similar for two cases that n is 10 and 20.
+This is because the number of transmitted Interest packet changes in the order of n for three methods.